Clever Ways to Save on Your Prescription Drugs

 HSA dollars, on the other hand, are yours to keep.
-If you don’t have any health expenditures in one year, you can use them down the road.
+If you don’t have any health expenditures in one year, you can use your HSA dollars in the future.

 Strategize to Make Sure Your Prescriptions Are Covered

 Then, when you go to the doctor, have a list of the drugs covered by your insurance in a note on your phone or printed out.
-And have your pharmacy number readily available for the doctor to call to double-check, says Michelle Katz, a registered nurse and author of “Healthcare for Less.”
-(Another tip: If it’s a drug you have to take regularly, ask your doctor if prescribing a higher dosage — and then splitting the pills yourself — or if a 90-day bottle instead of three 30-day ones would be cheaper.)
+Have your pharmacy number readily available for the doctor to call to double-check, says Michelle Katz, a registered nurse and author of “Healthcare for Less.”
+(Another tip: If it’s a drug you have to take regularly, ask your doctor if prescribing a higher dosage, and then splitting the pills yourself, would save money in the long run.
+Also, see if a 90-day bottle instead of three 30-day refills would be cheaper.)

 Generics are another powerful way to save.
-Name brands of anything are usually more expensive — it’s true at the supermarket and department stores, and it’s true at the pharmacy.
-And if there is no generic version of the medications you take regularly, keep in mind that one might be on its way.
-Watch here for drugs coming off patent — after that happens, cheaper generic versions enter the market and prices tend to go down.
+Name brands of anything are usually more expensive; it’s true at the supermarket and department stores, and it’s true at the pharmacy.
+If there is no generic version of the medications you take regularly, keep in mind that one might be on its way.
+Watch for drugs coming off patent—after that happens, cheaper generic versions enter the market and prices tend to go down.